- Work/Life Balance

 - Comp & Benefits

 I applied online.
-The process took 5+ months.
-I interviewed at Rolls-Royce (Derby, England) in May 2017.
+I interviewed at Rolls-Royce (Derby, England) in June 2017.